nicenemo/proxmox-setup/README.md

 kube-system   traefik-786ff64748-zddpc                 1/1     Running     0          9m48s
 ```

-No Pds should be in state `pending`
+No Pods should be in state `pending`